SringayKeno/bikeSharing_NYC/README.md

 ### Trip Duration in August

-The first graph (graph1, below) is a linear depiction of trip duration during the month of August.
+The first graph (Checkout Time for Users) is a linear depiction of trip duration during the month of August.
 The top of the graph lists the hours and the bottom breaks down each hour into minutes.
 From the depiction we see that most rides are about 10 minutes in length and the most rides in NYC seem are under 30 minute.
 This may suggest that the bikeshare in Des Moines would be successful if the radius of the bikeshare territory would be within a 30-minute bike route.

-graph1
 <img width="623" alt="Screenshot (253)" src="https://user-images.githubusercontent.com/102890151/177025590-955eb673-1f7d-4f0d-b614-4172365053dc.png">

 <img width="654" alt="Screenshot (258)" src="https://user-images.githubusercontent.com/102890151/177025754-0dd0e606-a350-4230-8bec-fa50fdddf2a3.png">